 International cooperation, essential for effective cybercrime prevention and prosecution, has been largely supported by the international community.
-One such example is Operation Blue Amber, which, in a series of international actions, tackled organized crime in various locations across the world (see box 1.4, below).
+One such example is Operation Blue Amber, which, in a series of international actions, tackled organized crime in various locations across the world (see box 1.4, below).82

 Having said as much, several individual countries have already criminalized many of the aforementioned behaviors.
-On the other hand, ratification of treaties is frequently predicated on "Reservations", whereby ratifying countries decline to accept one or more of the treaty's clauses, or whereby the treaty's implementation is subordinated to domestic law.
-Such reservations are most typically used to assert that the treaty is limited to the state's constitutional interpretation, or for where the treaty will be made subject to domestic enabling legislation that places limits on treaty applicability and enforcement.
+On the other hand, ratification of treaties is frequently predicated on "Reservations", whereby ratifying countries decline to accept one or more of the treaty's clauses, or whereby the treaty's implementation is subordinated to domestic law.83 Such reservations are most typically used to assert that the treaty is limited to the state's constitutional interpretation, or for where the treaty will be made subject to domestic enabling legislation that places limits on treaty applicability and enforcement.
 While the number of ratifications may give the mistaken impression of widespread acceptance and enforcement, Reservations can effectively gut a treaty of its most important provisions.
-It is for this reason that the Budapest Convention strictly limits the Reservations that may be taken.
+It is for this reason that the Budapest Convention strictly limits the Reservations that may be taken.84 an international law enforcement operation.
+The operation was coordinated through Europol in The Hague, the Netherlands, INTERPOL in Singapore and Ameripol in Bogota, Columbia with support from Canadian and US law enforcement authorities.
+Increased commitment from law enforcement agencies, private sector and international organizations enabled the operation to be conducted at airports in twenty-five countries in Europe and twenty-four other countries in Asia, Australia, America and Africa.